North Korea has great potential for economic growth: observers

 At the same time, the UN Security Council should start reconsidering its sanctions against North Korea, Lü said.

-Chinese foreign ministry spokesperson Lu Kang issued a statement about North Korea's decisions on Saturday, saying that China welcomes the Democratic People's Republic of Korea's (DPRK) decisions.
+Chinese foreign ministry spokesperson Lu Kang issued a statement about North Korea's decisions on Saturday, saying that China welcomes the Democratic People's Republic of Korea's (DPRK) move.

-"China believes that the DPRK's decisions will help the further détente of the situation on the Korean Peninsula

 "We hope the relevant countries take concrete action and make efforts to realize sustainable peace and development in the region.
 China will continue to contribute to this," Lu said.